RoboCup-SPL/Rules/Challenges/obstacle_challenge_2020.md

 The order of the obstacles is randomized by dice throw while all participating robots are tuned off.

 The team currently challenged and the two upcoming teams may turn on and set up their robots for the challenge.
 Teams must be able set up robots for participating within of 90 seconds of being asked.
 Teams are informed of their order of participation in the challenge by the judges.
-Teams that have competed the challenge must disconnect from the fields wireless network.
+Teams that have completed the challenge must disconnect from the fields wireless network.
 Thus avoiding the whole league joining a single fields wireless AP.

+Teams hand over their robots to the judges to be placed on the field.
+The challenge is started by a judge pressing the chestbutton of the robot once.

 ## Scoring

 The challenged robot is tasked to advance with the ball into the target goal.
 Both dribbling and kicks are permitted to move the ball.
-The maximum distance for goal shots in restricted for this challenge.
+The maximum distance for goal shots is restricted for this challenge.
 Shots that do not score a goal are unrestricted.

 Shots into the goal are only allowed with the center of the ball being within 1.3 meter from the end field line.
 This threshold is at the same height as the penalty cross (see dimension I of section "Field Construction" of the SPL rules).